norvig/paip-lisp/docs/chapter14.md

 `retrieve-conjunction` could solve this problem by first calling `retrieve-fact` on `(val birthday ?p july-1)`.
 Once that is done, there is only one conjunct remaining, but in general there could be several, so we need to call `retrieve-conjunction` recursively with two arguments: the remainingconjuncts, and the resultthat `retrieve-fact` gave for the first solution.
 Since `retrieve-fact` returns a list of binding lists, it will be easiest if `retrieve-conjunction` accepts such a list as its second argument.
-Furthermore, when it cornes time to call `retrieve-fact` on the second conjunct, we will want to respect the bindings set up by the first conjunct.
+Furthermore, when it comes time to call `retrieve-fact` on the second conjunct, we will want to respect the bindings set up by the first conjunct.
 So `retrieve-fact` must accept a binding list as its second argument.
 Thus we have: